xlr8or/b3-plugin-poweradminurt/README.rst

   - fix !paset when used with no cvar value
 1.17 - 2014/01/27 - Fenix
-  - updated !pagear command for iourt42 game: it now works with weapon letters instead of bitmask
+  - updated !pagear command for iourt42 game: it now works with weapon letters instead of bitmask 1.18 - 2014/01/28 - Courgette
+  - !pagear command for iourt42 game accept weapon groups as parameter (all_snipers, all_nades, all_pistols, all_auto)

 Credit